Green Bottle Beer Taste Test: Round 1

 Disclaimer: As a member of the Amazon Affiliate program, I earn on qualifying purchases.

 It’s hard to say when my fondness for beer that comes in green bottles started.
-Perhaps it began beside a canal in Venice, a refreshing Peroni chasing away some of summer humidity.
+Perhaps it began beside a canal in Venice, a refreshing Peroni chasing away some of the summer humidity.
 Perhaps it was on a sweltering Bangkok night, sitting on a little plastic stool on the sidewalk with a plate of burningly spicy som tam and an ice cold Chang.
 Or maybe it was earlier than that: as a 21-year-old in a Seattle Pioneer Square nightclub having no idea what to ask for when skeevy guys offered to buy me a drink but also not wanting to miss out on free drinks, and just blurting out HEINEKEN.

 Wherever it started, my affinity for green bottle beer has lasted long past the time that I should know better.
 Unlike brown bottles, green bottles do a poor job of blocking UV light, which can interact with the hops and cause “skunking”, which does indeed mean it makes the beer taste skunky.